flatironinstitute/sciware/10_EnvShell/main.md

     deactivate
 ```
 Pros:
-- Lightweight - piggybacks on your environment rather than supplying its own entirely
+- Lightweight - piggybacks on your environment
 - Typically easier for SCC to support
-- Faster management for pure python or precompiled packages
+- Faster management for pure python packages
-- More on-the-fly control on which libraries to use (openblas, mkl, etc)
+- More on-the-fly control on which libraries to use

 Cons:
-- Restricted to use existing python binaries (module, system, or even conda)
+- Restricted to use existing python binaries
 - Some packages that require compilation can be troublesome
-- Non-python packages aren't supported (vim, emacs, silver-searcher, etc)
+- Non-python packages aren't supported (vim, emacs, etc)

 #### Manual sourcing